The PSA Test: What to Expect

 • Race (e.g. Black men in the US tend to have higher PSA levels than White men)

-As such, your doctor may suggest some other less invasive tests, such as a magnetic resonance imaging (MRI) scan or a second biomarker test, to further understand your risk profile before recommending undergoing a biopsy for a definitive diagnosis.
+Before recommending a biopsy for diagnosis, your doctor may suggest some less invasive tests.
+These could include a magnetic resonance imaging (MRI) scan or a second biomarker test.
+These tests will help you and your doctor understand your risk for prostate cancer better.

 After your PSA test

-If your PSA results are normal and you do not have any other existing risk factors for prostate cancer, there may not be a need for any further follow-up.
+If your PSA test results are normal and you are not at high risk for prostate cancer, you may not need more follow-ups.

-Finally, while the PSA test is not the be-all and end-all of prostate cancer diagnosis, it serves as an important step in your cancer journey, and can help provide some quantitative reassurance about your cancer risk and guide you on the next best steps to take.
+Finally, while the PSA test is not the be-all and end-all to diagnose prostate cancer, it serves as an important first step.
+It can help provide some quantitative reassurance about your cancer risk and guide you on the next best steps to take.

 Share this article: